Rachana137/Homelessness-in-the-United-States/README.md

  ## Weather Data Sources

-  There are many sources available to gather weather data by given zipcode or state or a county. this type of data.
-Here is a list of the resources available.
+  There are many sources available to gather weather data by given zipcode or state or a county Here is a list of the resources/API's available.

 1. ### [NOAA](https://www.ncdc.noaa.gov/cdo-web/search)

+    The National Oceanic And Atmosphearic Administration provides free access to NCDC's archive of global historical weather and climate data in addition to station history information.
+These data include quality controlled daily, monthly, seasonal, and yearly measurements of temperature, precipitation, wind, and degree days as well as radar data and 30-year Climate Normals.
+Customers can also order most of these data as certified hard copies for legal use.

+2. ###